mattiadg/FBK-Fairseq-ST/README.md

 			fconv_wmt_en_de, fconv_wmt_en_fr (default: fconv)
 ```

-The architecrure used for IWSLT is ast_seq2seq.
+The architecrure used for IWSLT2018 is ast_seq2seq.
-To reproduce our IWSLT result on the IWSLT en-de Ted Corpus the following command should be used (please substitute the bracketed commands accordingly:
+To reproduce our IWSLT2018 result on the IWSLT en-de Ted Corpus the following command should be used (please substitute the bracketed commands accordingly:

 ```